MTechMobileDevelopment/MTech-Mobile-Development/Unit 1 /1.5 XCode/README.md

 ## Extra Practice ##

-Invite students to create a presentation or tutorial—using the lesson and the Xcode Help documentation as source materials—to teach someone else about Xcode.
-Ask them to use their presentation with another student.
+Create a presentation or tutorial—using the lesson and the Xcode Help documentation as source materials—to teach someone else about Xcode.
+Use their presentation with another student.